 Never make full payment or a large deposit in advance:

-You never know how things are going to happen and making full payment or a huge deposit, in the beginning, may put you in trouble.
+You never know how things will happen, and making the full payment or a huge deposit initially may put you in trouble.
 Ideally, you should follow the “Rule of Thirds” payment schedule.
-Here, at the time of signing your home renovation contract, you make the first payment.
+When signing your home renovation contract, you make the first payment.
 This will enable the contractor to pay for materials.
-Once the work starts, you pay the second installment and the final amount should be paid after the work is completed and you are satisfied with its quality.